AI Exam

 - Perform echocardiographic assessment of left ventricular function.

-Patients on Oral Anticoagulation:
+Patients on Oral Anticoagulation

 - Avoid fibrinolysis; primary PCI is the preferred strategy.